The best offense is a good defense.

 You’ll find all the information you need to prevent a dog attack right here.
 With these tools, you can educate yourselves and your children about how to interact safely with dogs, and what to do should a dog attack happen.

-In the event, you or your child has been bitten or injured by a dog, Slater & Zurz has the experience to help you through it.
-Call us anytime, day or night, at 888.534.4850 or speak with one of our live operators here.
+In the event you or your child has been bitten or injured by a dog, Slater & Zurz has experienced dog bite lawyers to help you through it.
+Call and speak with our dog bite lawyer anytime, day or night, at 888.534.4850 or speak with one of our live operators here.